-- Combine these ingredients in a blender and then pour into a greased eight by eight-inch pan.
+- Combine these ingredients in a blender and then pour into a greased 8-by-8-inch pan.

-- Bake the dough at 325 degrees for about eight minutes or until you see the dough begin to set.
+- Bake the dough at 325°F for about 8 minutes or until you see the dough begin to set.

-- Once cooled, roll the pasta up and slice it with a sharp knife into ⅛ an inch-thick pieces.
-Then unroll the slices and continue to prepare the pasta to your liking (with keto-friendly ingredients, of course).
+- Once cooled, roll up the pasta and slice it with a sharp knife into ⅛ inch-thick pieces.
+Then, unroll the slices and continue to prepare the pasta to your liking (with keto-friendly ingredients, of course).

-Since the main two ingredients of this pasta are egg and cream cheese, rest assured the macronutrients are low carb and keto friendly.
-One serving of this recipe in particular makes up a total of 60 calories including 5 grams of fat, 0 carbs and 3.5 grams of protein.
+Since the two main ingredients of this pasta are egg and cream cheese, rest assured the macronutrients are low-carb and keto-friendly.
+One serving of this recipe is only 60 calories — and that includes 5 grams of fat, 0 carbs, and 3.5 grams of protein.